sleslein/chi-js-design-system-talk/presentation.md

 *Just like you!*

 <!--
- I even created this presntation with Markdown
+ I even created this presentation with Markdown
  TODO: Elaborate on why I'm here:
   - GOAL: Reveal to the lay developer the basics of design systems.
-  Narative: Reading Refacotring
+  Narrative: Reading Refactoring
-  Share about Refacorinng UI
+  Share about Refactoring UI
  -->

 ---